 The next weekend I was prepared.
-I borrowed my friends pick-up, loaded two ladders in back, then drove the ladders to a drop-off point on the side of Route 9W that abutted the train tracks.
+I borrowed my friends pick-up, loaded two ladders in back, then drove the ladders to a drop-off point abutting some train tracks on the side of Route 9W about a half mile from LeHigh.
 I continued on into Cementon, a hamlet in southern Catskill, and dropped the truck off at the Cementon Sportsman’s Club, which, it turned out, was also abandoned.

 I walked the mile to the drop-off point, all the time worrying about the Department of Homeland Security, which my friend said kept an unblinking eye on the train tracks I’d have to cross.